-The U.S. immigration law offers very few options to go from being illegal or undocumented immigrant to a U.S. permanent resident (with a green card).
+U.S. immigration law offers few options to go from being an illegal or undocumented immigrant to a U.S. permanent resident (with a green card).
 We briefly describe the most likely possibilities below, but you should see an attorney for further help.

-Entering into a valid, bona fide (real, not sham) marriage with a U.S. citizen (of the same or opposite sex) makes you an “immediate relative” under the U.S. immigration laws.
-An immediate relative is theoretically eligible for a U.S. green card just as soon as you can get through the application process.
-However, your current illegal status could create problems.
+Entering into a valid, bona fide (real, not sham) marriage with a U.S. citizen (of the same or opposite sex) makes you an "immediate relative" under the U.S. immigration laws.
+An immediate relative is theoretically eligible for a U.S. green card just as soon as the person can get through the immigration application process.
+However, your current illegal status in the U.S. could create problems.

-If, however, your most recent entry into the United States was illegal; for example, you crossed the U.S. border in secret, without stopping at an inspection point; you have very little chance of adjusting your status to permanent resident based on your marriage.
-The exception is if you are covered by some very old laws (get a lawyer to analyze this).
+If, however, your most recent entry into the United States was illegal; for example, you crossed the U.S. border in secret, without stopping at an inspection point; you have little chance of adjusting your status to permanent resident based on your marriage.
+That's the law's way of punishing people for unlawful entry.
+The exception is if you are covered by some very old laws, such as what's called "Section 245(i)" (get a lawyer to analyze this).

 If you haven't yet been in the United States illegally for six months or more, you might want to leave right away in order to make use of the consular processing possibility.